xatabhk/matroska-specification/codec_specs.md

 Description: Based on [MPEG/VOB PCI packets](http://dvd.sourceforge.net/dvdinfo/pci_pkt.html).
 The file contains a header consisting of the string "butonDVD" followed by the width and height in pixels (16 bits integer each) and 4 reserved bytes.
 The rest is full [PCI packets](http://dvd.sourceforge.net/dvdinfo/pci_pkt.html).

+## Timecode Codec Mappings

+### T_QUICKTIME/SINGLE

+Codec ID: T_QUICKTIME/SINGLE

+Codec Name: QuickTime timecode track (continuous)

+Description: `T_QUICKTIME/SINGLE` is used to identify Timecode tracks as stored in QuickTime.
+The `QuickTime Timecode Sample Data` is stored within the Block's data section.
+For an explanation of `QuickTime Timecode Sample Data` read [QuickTime File Format Specification](https://developer.apple.com/library/content/documentation/QuickTime/QTFF/QTFFChap3/qtff3.html#//apple_ref/doc/uid/TP40000939-CH205-57421).
+In the context of Matroska, `T_QUICKTIME/SINGLE` tracks MUST only relate to exactly one `Cluster` which MUST have a `Cluster Timecode` of zero and exactly one `SimpleBlock` or `BlockGroup Element`.
+The storage of the `QuickTime Timecode Sample Data` with the `SimpleBlock` or `BlockGroup Element` allows the `QuickTime Timecode` to be mapped to the `Matroska Timecode` at a single point.
+The `QuickTime Timecode` value MAY then be evaluated at any point in the `Matroska Timecode` by using the initialised `Timecode Sample Description`, the single `QuickTime Timecode Sample Data` value, and the `Matroska Timecode`.

+Initialisation: The `Private Data` contains the `Timecode Sample Description` which in QuickTime is stored within the 'tmcd' atom after the mandatory `data reference index` value.
+For an explanation of the `Timecode Sample Description` read [QuickTime File Format Specification](https://developer.apple.com/library/content/documentation/QuickTime/QTFF/QTFFChap3/qtff3.html#//apple_ref/doc/uid/TP40000939-CH205-69831).

+### T_QUICKTIME/MULTIPLE

+Codec ID: T_QUICKTIME/MULTIPLE

+Codec Name: QuickTime timecode track (continuous)

+Description: Same as defined in the `T_QUICKTIME/SINGLE` `Codec Mapping`, except that the `T_QUICKTIME/MULTIPLE` track MAY reference multiple `Clusters`.
+The `QuickTime Timecode` value MAY then be evaluated at any point in the `Matroska Timecode` by using the `Matroska Timecode`, the initialised `Timecode Sample Description`, the `QuickTime Timecode Sample Data` value of the `Cluster` which has the greatest `Timecode` which is equal to or lesser than the current `Matroska Timecode` value.

+Initialisation: Same as defined in the `T_QUICKTIME/SINGLE` `Codec Mapping`.